 The customer complains, the Plant Manager blames the QA manager, the QA manager laments the shortcomings of the system, but fixing such a complex problem feels like trying to solve world hunger.
 In the end, another crisis arises, QMS discussions taper off, and nothing changes, only to repeat the whole ugly process again next month.

 In this environment the Quality Manager blames the lack of resources and the Plant Manager blames the Quality Manager for not working on the right things at the right time.
 When faced with tight timelines, limited resources, and no holistic tools for a seamless execution, the QA manager is overworked, burns out fast, or gets forced into early retirement, and a new person is ushered in to face the same problems.
 Hopes are high, but not for long.

 To Address Systemic Issues Improve Whole Processes

 Trade shows are packed with software and hardware solutions designed to speed up and automate the processes, and individually many appear to address various specific issues effectively.
 Quality Managers report back to their management proposing some hardware or a new software program that appears to offer improvement to one of the component problems.
-A faster CMM, a data migration tool that imports CMM data into a report, or electronic print numbering software which eliminates legibility problems, but it all gets turned away by upper management.
+A faster CMM, a data migration tool, or an electronic print numbering software which eliminates legibility problems, but it all gets turned away by upper management.
 Either it is too expensive, or the company has a history of buying software they don’t implement.
 So nothing changes and again, missed deadlines continue to come and go with no real improvement to the system.